 Do you have boxes and bins piled up like this?
 If you’re tired of not being able to see and access everything, read on.

 No matter how full or how disorganized your garage may be, I can set up a customized system based on your specific storage needs that will:

 - let you stash away the things you don’t use, but still have to keep, and

 - let you access your often-used items such as garden tools, pet supplies, sports equipment

 Garages – The Basements of Central Texas

 Here in Austin, the limestone bedrock and other factors make it too costly for home builders to dig for basements.
-As a result, we don’t have basements as our throw-it-in-there-and-shut-the-door space.
-So, our garages are very important for storing the holiday items, sports equipment, tools, and building materials, as well as the car.
+As a result, most of us don’t have basements!
+We don’t have that hidden space to throw things in, and close the door, like the rest of the country.
+So, that means our garages are very important for storing the holiday items, sports equipment, tools, and building materials, as well as your car.

 Having a clean, organized garage is a huge quality of life improvement in central Texas.
 Can I help you with yours?
 Contact Me for a consultation about how I can make your garage a soothing, organized place for you to drive into at the end of the day.